cloudnativeessentials/dra-tutorial/README.md

 #### DeviceClass

-The DeviceClass resource correspondes a resource driver with a named resource in the cluster.
+The DeviceClass resource correspondes a resource driver with a named resource in the cluster. <br>
-Contains pre-defined selection criteria for certain devices and configuration for them.
+Contains pre-defined selection criteria for certain devices and configuration for them. <br>
-Can include optional parameters like a GPUClaimParameters that we'll look at later.
+Can include optional parameters like a GPUClaimParameters that we'll look at later. <br>

-Each request to allocate a device in a ResourceClaim must reference exactly one DeviceClass.
+Each request to allocate a device in a ResourceClaim must reference exactly one DeviceClass. <br>
-A DeviceClas defines a category of devices.
+A DeviceClas defines a category of devices. <br>
-The DeviceClass may be installed with the driver.
+The DeviceClass may be installed with the driver. <br>

+Use `kubectl explain` see the DeviceClass description:
 ```shell
 kubectl explain deviceclass | head -n 8
 ```